esthy07/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 9-firstdirdeletion delete the directory my_first_directory that is in the /tmp directory
+File 10-back changes the working directory to the previous one